useraid/AMS/README.md

 ## Contribution

 Before contributing, go through the [Contribution Guide](/CONTRIBUTING.md).
 This will allow you to have a better chance at a successful PR/Contribution.
+# WIP
+This project is still a work in progress so if you have any difficulties, kindly raise and issue and i'll be happy to help.